Simple N-Acylamides and Lipoamino Acids

 6. Simple Lipoamino Acids and N-Acylamides from Bacteria

 Ornithine lipids: A variety of lipoamino acids have been isolated from bacterial species, of which the best know is probably the zwitterionic N-acyl-ornithine derivative illustrated, which is widely distributed among prokaryotes (perhaps 50% of all species), but especially Gram-negative bacteria and other eubacteria, where it is located mainly in the outer membrane, although some is located in the cytoplasmic membrane.
 Ornithine lipids contain a non-hydroxy fatty acid with an estolide linkage to the hydroxyl group of a 3-hydroxy acid (often but not always C16 or C18) and thence via an amide bond to the α-amino group of ornithine.
-It may be relevant that such fatty acid linkages are also seen in the bacterial endotoxin lipid A. Although they are normally minor components, ornithine lipids can assume major proportions when phosphate is limiting or in response to stress in some species.
+It may be relevant that such fatty acid linkages are also seen in the bacterial endotoxin lipid A. Lyso-ornithine lipids occur in some species, i.e., lacking the O-acyl fatty acid.
+Although they are normally minor components, ornithine lipids can assume major proportions when phosphate is limiting or in response to stress in some species.

 In most bacteria, biosynthesis of ornithine lipids occurs in two steps via sequential acyl-ACP-dependent acylation of ornithine by two different acyltransferases.
 The first N-acyltransferase transfers a 3-hydroxy fatty acyl residue from acyl carrier protein to the α-amino group of ornithine forming a lyso-ornithine lipid, which is then acylated by an O-acyltransferase to produce the final ornithine lipid.
 However, at least one species contains a bifunctional acyltransferase in which the N-terminal domain is responsible for the O-acyltransferase reaction, whereas the C-terminal domain carries out the N-acyltransferase reaction.
 In some bacterial species, either the ester- or amide-linked fatty acid has a hydroxyl group in position 2, and analogous lipids in which the ornithine moiety is hydroxylated in position 4 by a specific hydrolase are known, with both modifications inserted post synthesis of the basic lipid.
 Indeed, many bacterial species contain similar lipids derived from 4-hydroxy-ornithine in which the 4-hydroxyl group is also esterified by a long-chain fatty acid.
 In the nodule bacterium Mesorhizobium loti, the ornithine moiety is surprisingly mainly of the D-configuration.
 Mono, di- and trimethylornithine lipids are formed by sequential methylation of the ornithine moiety by a specific N-methyl transferase requiring S‑adenosylmethionine in Planctomycetes.

 Marine bacteria of the family Rhodobacteraceae contain glutamine lipids, which are closely related in structure to the ornithine lipids (some species contain both), while cerilipin characterized from Gluconobacter cerinus has an ornithine-containing lipid core and an additional amide-linked taurine moiety.
 Structurally related lipids with lysine, serine, glycine, glutamine and taurine residues occur in microorganisms such as the gliding bacterium Cytophaga (Flavobacterium) johnsonae and the Gram-negative marine species Cyclobacterium marinus.
+(N-(5-Methyl)hexanoyl tyrosine and N-(7-methyl)octanoyl tyrosine or phenylalanine are reported from Olivibacter sp.
+(Bacteroidetes).
 Simple N-acyl derivatives amino acids (without a secondary fatty acid constituent) also occur in bacteria, including N-acylleucine (or isoleucine) derivatives in Deleya marina, N-acyl-D-asparagine in Bacillus pumilus and N-acylserine in Serratia sp.
-In the intestines, commensal Bacteroides vulgatus produces N-acyl-3-hydroxy-palmitoyl glycine ('commendamide'), which resembles the long-chain N-acyl-amides that function as mammalian signalling molecules through activation of G-protein–coupled receptors (GPCRs), and they may facilitate interactions with metabolism of the human host.
-The marine roseobacter species Ruegeria pomeroyi contains an analogue of the ornithine lipids in which the amine component appears to be aminopropane sulfonic acid, i.e. it is a sulfonolipid.
+In the intestines, commensal Bacteroides vulgatus produces N-acyl-3-hydroxy-palmitoyl glycine ('commendamide'), which resembles the long-chain N-acyl-amides that function as mammalian signalling molecules through activation of G-protein–coupled receptors (GPCR G2A/132); it may facilitate interactions with the immune system of the human host.
+The marine roseobacter species Ruegeria pomeroyi contains an analogue of the ornithine lipids in which the amine component appears to be aminopropane sulfonic acid, i.e., it is a sulfonolipid.
 Further lipoamino acid forms of increasing complexity have been characterized, including molecules with a long-chain alcohol moiety linked to the carboxyl group of the amino acid (such as siolipin A from Streptomyces species).
 The more complex microbial lipopeptides have their own web page.

 It appears that such lipoamino acids have a variety of different functions in bacteria depending upon species, and it does not seem possible to generalize.
 For example, they have been implicated in temperature and stress tolerance in some species, and they appear to be especially important when phosphorus is limiting; they may also be recognized by plant defense systems or be essential for symbiotic relationships.
 In Gram-negative bacteria, they may stabilize the outer membrane by counteracting the negative charge of the lipopolysaccharides.
 Some of these lipoamino acids have interesting and potentially useful pharmacological properties.